How to Avoid Getting Cavities

 Leafy Greens

-Remember when your parents always told you it was important to eat your leafy greens?
-Well, they were right.
 Leafy green vegetables are full of vitamins and minerals that help keep your mouth healthy.
-Kale & spinach specifically are high in calcium amongst other leafy greens.
+Specifically, kale and spinach are high in calcium.

 Good Oral Hygiene Habits